-Not far from the Giardini Bellini, in the heart of Catania and in the grounds of Catania University, the Botanical gardens of Catania are a nice place to explore to relax and connect to nature.
+One of the coolest things to do in Catania is visiting the Botanical Gardens.
+Not far from the Giardini Bellini, in the heart of Catania and in the grounds of Catania University, these are a nice place to explore to relax and connect to nature.
 They are very well kept and organized.

 Visit Mount Etna

 One of the unmissable things to do in Catania is visiting Mount Etna.
 This is Europe’s most active volcano.
 It is easily visible from town, located at about one hour drive from it.
 You can go there on a day trip, independently or organized.
 However, keep in mind that you can’t hike it by yourself.